Carbonique/ansible-role-system/README.md

 For installation to the current directory:
 `ansible-galaxy install --roles-path . -r requirements.yml`

-# Defaults
+# Defaults & Variables

-Defaults have been prefilled.
 Variables have to be added by user

-For defaults see: `defaults/main.yml`
 For variables see: `vars/main.yml`